A.X.E.: Judgment Day: Prelude

-While the rest of the Eternals keep the Avengers occupied, Makkari activates the Celestial's mind, allowing Ajak to confront the Progenitor and question the reasoning behind the Deviants' creation.
+Ajak confronts the Celestial Progenitor and questions the reasoning behind the Deviants' creation.
 Ajak is despondent when she learns that the Celestials created the Deviants in response to the Progenitors' death releasing noxious Necrofluids that pollute Earth's environment.
-To prevent all of Earth's lifeforms from extinction byway of the Deviants' self-destruct mutation, the Celestials created the Eternals as their backup to prevent Deviant extinction, allowing the Deviants to adapt to the Necrofluid's toxicity; this then resulted in stable lifeforms.
-Eternal scientist Domo confirms that his genes are elusively inconclusive, despite his parents' heritage.
+To prevent all of Earth's lifeforms from extinction byway of the Deviants' self-destruct mutation, the Celestials created the Eternals as their backup to prevent Deviant extinction, allowing the Deviants to adapt to the Necrofluid's toxicity; this resulted in stable lifeforms.
 Thanos realizes that his Eternal and Deviant genes are folly to him, as the Machine does not recognize him as an Eternal; he then plans to activate the fail-safe, garnering the attention of all Eternals.
-The Avengers activate to stop Thanos before it's too late.
-As Thanos overpowers the Eternals, Druig inadvertently activates Phastos' fail-safe on Thanos' armor, causing Thanos to die from his mutation.
-With Thanos deposed, the Eternals decide to leave their society and support the Deviants in Lemuria, hoping to help stabilize the Lemurian civilization.
-Druig, now the new Prime Eternal, and hoping to unite the Eternals, asks The Machine for locations of Excess Deviation.
-It highlights Lemuria and the island of Krakoa.
+As Thanos overpowers the Eternals, Druig inadvertently activates Phastos' fail-safe, killing Thanos.
+Druig becomes the new Prime Eternal and asks the Machine for locations of excess deviation.
+It highlights Lemuria and Krakoa.

-Millennia ago, Uranos and Druig had invited Odin to observe their principle of Excess Deviation by eradicating mutations and deviancy, which Odin reluctantly tolerated.
-In the present day, the Avengers fight against a giant mutated Deviant, allowing Ikaris and Sersi to activate their Excess Deviation all while Druig conspires to infiltrate the mutant resurrection.
-Meanwhile, Mary Jane Watson gives the public astonishing news about her aunt's recovery from dementia, thanks to a Krakoan medicine; she is then kidnapped by Moira MacTaggert (with an Omega Sentinel appearance), who was using her to infiltrate the Hellfire Gala for Orchis.

-Jack of Knives, one of the four Eternal crime lords, sneaks into Krakoa and discovers the Mutant Resurrection Protocols after witnessing the rebirth of Cyclops.
-They report back to Druig, who considers the mutants of Krakoa to be undergoing excessive deviation because of their immortality.